The Student Voice

 All students are able to seek academic advice/support/guidance from a named personal tutor.
 Students are introduced to personal tutors during their induction.
 Timetables will show each week a time where students can make appointments to meet their personal tutor.
 Students deemed to be ‘At Risk’ of failure are encouraged to meet their personal tutor more regularly to help them improve their academic performance.
 While personal tutors are allocated to all students to help them in academic matters outside their scheduled sessions, the College also has an administrative team that are available to assist students with other matters outside the academic framework.
 This may include IT assistance, or organising one-to-one counselling sessions with a relevant member of staff.
 Personal tutors are supervised by programme leaders and the Programme Manager has overall oversight of the process.

-Head of Higher Education: R. Hasan,
+Head of Programmes and Academic Monitoring: R. Hasan,

 Programme Manager: Mehfuzul Haque (HND)